agmanuelian/Meraki_Facemask_Detector/README.md

 ## Description

-This project integrates Meraki MV Cameras through their APIs to perform a deeper analysis through Amazon Rekognition, to detect when a person is wearing a facemask or not.
-The results will be posted on a Webex Teams space.
+This project integrates Meraki MV Cameras with Amazon Rekognition through their APIs to perform a deeper image analysis, to detect whether a person is wearing a facemask or not.
+The results will be posted into a Webex Teams space.

 ### Workflow